SheetJS/js-cfb/README.md

 - `.raw` contains the raw header and sectors

-- `.Paths` is an array of the names of all of the streams (files) and storages (directories) in the container.
-There is no disambiguation in the case of streams with the same name.

-- `.Directory` is an object whose keys are entries in `.Paths` and whose values are objects with metadata and content.
-Since collisions are not properly handled here, `.FullPathDir` is the better option for new projects.

 ## Entry Object Description

-The entry objects are available from `FullPathDir`, `FileIndex`, and `Directory` elements of the container object.
+The entry objects are available from `FullPathDir` and `FileIndex` elements of the container object.

 - `.name` is the (case sensitive) internal name
 - `.type` is the type (`stream` for files, `storage` for dirs, `root` for root)